Read, write, and identify words beginning with the blend /str/.

 Act out various /str/ activities on the street

-- Let the children choose a sentence strip (see below) then have them read the sentence and act out the action on the different kinds of streets they made:
+- Let the children choose a sentence strip.
+Then have them read the sentence and act out the action on the different kinds of streets they made:

 - Stand in a straight line then stroll down a straight street.